vfarcic/cncf-demo/manuscript/destroy.md

 # If using Crossplane with Google Cloud
 gcloud projects delete $XP_PROJECT_ID

+# If using Crossplane with Azure
+az group delete --name $RESOURCE_GROUP

 # If using Crossplane with AWS
 kubectl --namespace dev delete sqlclaim cncf-demo